 The main task of the audit committee is to support the supervisory board in meeting its control obligation in terms of the correctness of the separate and consolidated financial statements, the work of the auditor as well as the internal control functions, especially risk management.
 The audit committee included Dr. Lange (committee chairman), Dr. Braun (deputy committee chairman) and Mr. Schwerdtle in the reporting year.
 In his role as financial expert, the chairman of the audit committee holding the position in the reporting period, Dr. Lange, meets the requirements in terms of his independence and knowledge of the areas of financial reporting and auditing.

 The nomination committee prepares suggestions for the nomination of supervisory board members to be presented to the general meeting; it also examines the remuneration structure of the management board and other management positions at windeln.de in accordance with the mandate given by the supervisory board.
-In financial year 2016, the nomination committee was made up of Dr. Braun (committee chairman), Mr. Schwerdtle (deputy committee chairman) and Mr. Lange.
+Until the Annual General Meeting on June 25, 2018, the nomination committee was made up of Dr. Braun (committee chairman), Mr. Schwerdtle (deputy committee chairman) and Mr. Lange.
+Afterwards, the nomination committee was made up of Dr. Braun (committee chairman), Mr. Schwerdtle (deputy committee chairman) and Mr. Clemens Jakopitsch.

 Audit committee: Dr. Edgar Carlos Lange (committee chairman)